centreon/centreon/centreon-gorgone/docs/modules.md

 ### run()

 Will be called by hook.pm.
-This method should wait for event and dispatch them accordingly.
+This method should wait for events and dispatch them accordingly.

 Uses the EV library to wait for new things to do, either by waiting on the ZMQ file descriptor (fd)